leo-hoet/pymoo-demos/README.md

 and
 len_vars columns.
 This allows to take advantage of numpy functions.

-This iteration relies heavly on `apply_along_axis` and the function defined in the previous iteration.
+This iteration relies heavily on `apply_along_axis` and the function defined in the previous iteration.
 This change, improved performance in about 33.3%.
 For 500 generations it took ~10sec and only ~6sec to find the first feasible solution

+There is still a lot to do in order to improve performance.
+Remove `apply_along_axis` calls and replace them with some linear algebra should be a lot faster